csaude/beehive/README.md

    (See below for the list of tables included)

 ## Tables
-Below is the list of tables whose records are moved.
+Below is the list of tables whose records are copied.
 1. *person*

 2. *person_attribute_type*